 Invincible Mind by Arati Katre

-Each thought has been briefly explained by the author based on how she would have related or would have like to relate to the thought.
-There is nothing much you gather from her explanations as thoughts are very scattered, lost in the brevity and diversity.
-There is an absence of practicality in explanation, so the reader feels that anyone can write these 5-7 sentence view on popular words.
-There are too many things covered: self, community, country, virtues, action, hard work etc. Author could have as well connected all these somewhere in the book, which would have taken away the randomness of the quotes.
+Each thought has been briefly explained by the author.
+Based on how she would have related or would have like to relate to the thought.
+There is nothing much you gather from her explanations.
+As thoughts are very scattered, lost in the brevity and diversity.
+There is an absence of practicality in explanation.
+So the reader feels that anyone can write these 5-7 sentence view on popular words.
+There are too many things covered: self, community, country, virtues, action, hard work etc. The author could have as well connected all these somewhere in the book, which would have taken away the randomness of the quotes.

 I could not understand the categorization also that is done, some more effort was probably required here too.
 One thing that I could see throughout the book was the focus on action and importance of action.
 And most of what the author says can be traced back to Bhagwat Gita.